A Biomedical Science PhD candidate is Griffith University's 2017 Three Minute Thesis (3MT) Champion.

 "I was really stunned at winning because there was so many great presentations and incredible research being articulated."

-Working with both Menzies Health Institute of Queensland and Griffith Institute for Drug Discovery, Heidi completed her undergraduate with honors degree in Biomedical Science at QUT before moving to Griffith to begin her doctorate under the supervision of Associate Professor Jenny Ekberg.
+Working with both Menzies Health Institute of Queensland and Griffith Institute for Drug Discovery, Heidi completed her undergraduate with honours degree in Biomedical Science at QUT before moving to Griffith to begin her doctorate under the supervision of Associate Professor Jenny Ekberg.

 Chairing the judging panel was Professor Sue Berners-Price, Dean, Griffith Graduate Research School.
 Alongside judges Ben Dobson (Media Manager, Griffith University) and Shannon Willoughby (CEO, Study Gold Coast), Professor Berners-Price had a difficult task to choose a winner.